Prof Catherine Farrell known as Catherine

-Leader of the University’s new Post Graduate Certificate in Governance and Co-Director of the Centre for Public Services at USW.
+Award Leader of the University’s Post Graduate Certificate in Governance and Co-Director of the Centre for Public Services at USW.

 Farrell, C.M and J.L.
 Morris.
 2013.
-‘Managing the New-Bureaucratic Organisation: Lessons from the UK’s Prosaic Sector’, International Journal of Human Resource Management, in press.
+‘Managing the New-Bureaucratic Organisation: Lessons from the UK’s Prosaic Sector’, International Journal of Human Resource Management.

 Farrell, C.M.
 2010.
 ‘Ten Years of UK Devolution’, Public Money and Management, Vol.30, No.2.

 Farrell, C. M. 2010.
 ‘Citizen and Consumer Involvement in UK Public Services’, International Journal of Consumer Studies, Vol.34, pp.503-507.

 Farrell, C.M.
 2009.
 ‘The Consumer in Education’, in The Consumer in Public Services’, ed by.
 R. Simmons, M. Powell and I. Greener, Bristol, The Policy Press.